GeekTrainer/help-desk-bot-lab/Node/exercise8-BackChannel.md

     > **NOTE:** The [open source Web Chat Control](https://github.com/Microsoft/BotFramework-WebChat) communicates with bots by using the [Direct Line API](https://docs.botframework.com/en-us/restapi/directline3/#navtitle), which allows `activities` to be sent back and forth between client and bot.
 The most common type of activity is `message`, but there are other types as well.
 For example, the activity type `typing` indicates that a user is typing or that the bot is working to compile a response.

-1. In the same script element, add the `searchResults` method to catch incoming `event` activities and show the article list which comes in the value's activity.
+1. In the same script element, add the `searchResults` function to catch incoming `event` activities and show the article list which comes in the value's activity.

     > **NOTE:** The web chat control will automatically ignore any activities of `type="event"`.